Dorothy Grant

-Dorothy Grant is an Indigenous fashion designer whose works have gained public recognition as expressions of living Haida culture.
+Dorothy Grant (born 1955) is an Indigenous fashion designer whose works have gained public recognition as expressions of living Haida culture.

 Biography

 Early life

-Grant was born in Hydaburg, Alaska, but was raised in Ketchikan.
+Grant was born in 1955 in Hydaburg, Alaska, but was raised in Ketchikan.
 She is a Kaigani Haida of the Raven Clan from the Brown Bear house of Howkan.
 Her family crests include Two-Finned Killer Whale, Shark, Berry Picker in the Moon, and Brown Bear.
-Grant attended the Helen Lefeaux School of Fashion Design in 1987.
+She was trained in traditional Haida art forms such as the creation of button blankets, appliqué, as well as basket weaving by her family and elders, including Florence Edenshaw.